genewoo/Qwen3-ASR-Toolkit/README.md

 -   **Break the 3-Minute Limit**: Seamlessly transcribe audio and video files of any length by bypassing the official API's duration constraint.
 -   **Smart Audio Splitting**: Utilizes **Voice Activity Detection (VAD)** to split audio into meaningful chunks at natural silent pauses.
 This ensures that words and sentences are not awkwardly cut off.
 -   **High-Speed Parallel Processing**: Leverages multi-threading to send audio chunks to the Qwen-ASR API concurrently, dramatically reducing the total transcription time for long files.
+-   **Intelligent Post-Processing**: Automatically detects and removes common ASR **hallucinations and repetitive artifacts** for cleaner, more accurate transcripts.
 -   **Automatic Audio Resampling**: Automatically converts audio from any sample rate and channel count to the 16kHz mono format required by the Qwen-ASR API.
 You can use any audio file without worrying about pre-processing.
 -   **Universal Media Support**: Supports virtually any audio and video format (e.g., `.mp4`, `.mov`, `.mkv`, `.mp3`, `.wav`, `.m4a`) thanks to its reliance on FFmpeg.
 -   **Simple & Easy to Use**: A straightforward command-line interface allows you to get started with just a single command.